blockmason/link-workshop/activity1/activity1.md

 ### Get Account Balance

 Now let us get the balance of one of the local accounts.
-Function calls to the blockchain return **promises** so we can invoke callback functions which execute after the promise has been fulfilled.
+Function calls to the blockchain return **promises** so we can invoke functions which execute after the promise has been fulfilled.

 > From your local blockchain, select the address of the first account.
 E.g. `0xdeF4f71e2DA944Ca4118c04CcF120f8a2bc7B92B`.
 Then call the `getBalance` function in the `web3.eth` object:
 ```